 Professor Vasso Apostolopoulos

-Prof Vasso Apostolopoulos has over 20 years’ experience in cancer, vaccine development and immunology research.
+Professor Vasso Apostolopoulos has over 20 years’ experience in cancer, vaccine development and immunology research.
 She has developed the world’s first breast and ovarian cancer vaccine, which is in commercialisation stage.
-She has also been instrumental in the development of a vaccine against MS, to begin trials in 2017.
+She has also been instrumental in the development of a vaccine against MS.

 Vasso has extensive clinical research expertise.
 She has extensively assessed the immunological status of human cells and serum and her work has been translated to over 25 human clinical trials (phases I, II, III) of new immunotherapeutics for cancer.
 Her research expertise is multidisciplinary, having conducted research in various world-renowned Universities and Institutes such as:

 - Austin Research institute, Melbourne

 - Burnet Research Institutes, Melbourne

 - John Curtin School of Medical Research, Canberra

 - Sir William Dunn School of Pathology, Oxford University, UK

 Vasso has given over 250 oral presentations, has 340 publications and is a co-inventor on 17 patents.
 She has an excellent grant funding track record, receiving over $41M in the last 20 years.
 She was a recipient of the NHMRC CJ Martin Fellowship, NHMRC RD Wright Fellowship and the innaugural Sir Zelman Cowen Cancer Research Fellowship.

 Throughout her career Vasso has received more than 100 awards/honours, most notable are: